bertoort/sugoku/README.md

 [Go Challenge 8](http://golang-challenge.com/go-challenge8/) solution for the month of November 2015.

+*The API is hosted on a [Render](https://render.com/) free tier instance.
+The server gets spun down with inactivity, expect a delay of 50 secs or more for the initial request.
+Then it's ⚡

 ## Overview

 Sudoku web app: solves, generates, grades, and validates sudoku puzzles.